stevenharperja/Thesis/Research/Reading/model compression/Research questions and biblio Fall.md

     “Low-rank matrix factorization for deep neural network training with high-dimen- sional output targets,” in Proc.
 IEEE Int.
 Conf.
 Acoustics Speech Signal Processing, 2013, pp. 6655–6659
--   In the scenario of
-    distributed training, Yu et al. [91] utilized principal compo- nent analysis (PCA) to linearly project the weight gradients into a low-dimensional space that enables fast decentral- ized gradient aggregation (e.g., ring all-reduce) in the compressed domain
-    -   M. Yu et al., “GradiVeQ: Vector quantization for bandwidth-efficient gradient aggregation in distributed CNN training,” in Proc.
-Adv.
-Neural Inf.
-        Process.
-Syst., 2018, pp. 5125–5135
 -   Huynh and
         Won [82] proposed a new training method to achieve acceleration, which is compatible with the SVD format